scottlamb/moonfire-nvr/design/api.md

     map.mp4` URL.
 *   `videoSamples`: the number of samples (aka frames) of video in this recording.
+*   `sampleFileBytes`: the number of bytes of video in this recording.

 Under the property `videoSampleEntries`, an object mapping ids to objects with the following properties: